accordproject/concerto/contrib-notes/coding-guidelines.md

 ```
 $ git remote add upstream git@github.com:accordproject/concerto.git
 ```
 - As this is just forked it will be up-to-date.
-But if you did this previously and now starting on something new, the next step is to update your master branch.
+But if you did this previously and now starting on something new, the next step is to update your main branch.

   *This is the point you would come to generally when starting anything new, a new clone/fork every time is not necessary*

 ```
-$ git checkout master       # puts you into master branch if not there already
+$ git checkout main       # puts you into main branch if not there already
-$ git pull upstream master  # gets all the changes from the upstream master
+$ git pull upstream main  # gets all the changes from the upstream main
 ```

 - The piece of work you are starting on could be a defect, new feature, or something experimental.
 The approach is the same for any these and requires working in a new branch.